GreyKeenan/dukesup/index.md

 When rearranging cards, there are 2 rules you must follow:

-1. You cannot remeove cards from play.
+1. You cannot remove cards from play.
 2. Before discarding, all cards in play must be part of valid runs or sets.

 Rearranging cards is where much of the strategy comes from.
 It allows you to change the board to be less favorable to your opponent by getting cards stuck in runs/sets.